 But there’s a difference between getting hustled and allowing the seller to get as much money for their home as possible.

-After all, the seller wants to feel like they’re getting a really good deal — like they’ve negotiated as far as possible and gotten the best offer that they can for their house.
+After all, the seller wants to feel like they’re getting an excellent deal — like they’ve negotiated as far as possible and gotten the best home offer.

 “I can offer you an extra $10,000 if you sign the papers within 24 hours.”